 Q: Who is eligible to participate?

-Q: Will faculty be compensated for supervising summer research assistants?
+Q: What are the supervisory expectations for faculty, and will faculty be compensated for supervising summer research assistants?

 Q: Will my student Research Assistant have the option to conduct research remotely as well as in-person?

-Q: What should I do if multiple students ask to work with me?
+Q: How many Research Assistants may I have?
+What should I do if multiple students ask to work with me?

 Q: What if a student is approved to work with me but later backs out?

-Q: I am interested in sponsoring a student in a humanities-based inquiry, but I don’t have a specific project in mind.
-Are there resources to help me develop one?
+Q: I am interested in sponsoring a student in a humanities-based inquiry, but I am not sure how to take advantage of an interested student’s participation in my ongoing research.
+Are there resources to help me develop ideas?

-A: Erica Crowley can help you think about ways you can incorporate students in your summer research plans.
-She may be available to help develop potential projects.
+A: Erica Crowley can help you think about ways you can incorporate students in your ongoing research projects.
 Some potential summer research projects for students might include: conducting and transcribing oral history interviews; digitizing and translating texts and interviews; or curating archival materials and creating a database.

 Q: What is the Public Humanities Collaborative, and how can I get involved?